shenlebantongying/ArtifactCabinet/README.md

 # Monolithic Artifact Cabinet
 Codes & notes from my adventure of computer science.

-Workbench for more concrete/practical knowledge
+`workbench` for more concrete/practical knowledge `topic` for more meta/abstract things
-Topic for more meta/abstract things
+`proj` for a specific project